jembi/openhim-mediator-engine-java/README.md

 routingTable.addRoute("/mymediator", MyActor.class);
 ```

-When receiving a request on the specified root, the engine will launch a new instance of your actor to handle the request (actor-per-request model).
+When receiving a request on the specified path, the engine will launch a new instance of your actor to handle the request (actor-per-request model).
 This means that you can safely add request-specific state to your actor.

 In summary, the following illustrates an example main method that fires up the engine that'll route to the above `MyActor`:
 ```